 Courage is not so much a virtue as a core competence.

-What extraordinary tenacity you need just to get through a single hour on this ordinary earth, where, as Woolf says, it is ‘very, very dangerous to live even one day.’
+What extraordinary tenacity you need just to get through a single hour on this ordinary earth.
+As Woolf says, it is ‘very, very dangerous to live even one day.’
 All that you own is at stake each instant, regardless of how little you have to play for.

 Who needs more fortitude, the few who die glorious but alone in the van, or the mass who fall unsung in the ranks?